A “use case” in GenerativeAgent can take several forms depending on the resolution needed:Documentation Index

 - Success criteria: How do you know when the task is complete?

-- Required actions: What backend operations are needed?
+- Required actions: What backend operations does the task need?

 Example: Order Status Inquiry